Professional Corporation Terms and Regulatory Information

 Incomplete applications will result in a delay in processing your request and may result in your request being denied or closed.

-Applications are usually processed within 4 to 6 weeks of the date of receipt of the completed application.
+Applications are usually processed within four to six weeks of the date of receipt of the completed application.
 Processing time increases during periods of high volume.

 For more information, please contact the Registrar’s Office at 1 800 387.0735 x4324.